intel-iot-roadshow/roadshow-docs/docs/assembly/arduino_expansion_board/connecting_cables.md

 ## DC power supply

 <div class="tldr" markdown="1">
+The Arduino expansion board for Intel® Edison can be powered via the DC power jack, the device mode micro-USB port, or both.
 If you are going to use more power intensive features such as Wi-Fi, a servo motor, or an Arduino shield, use a DC power supply in addition to the device mode micro-USB cable.

 [View detailed instructions »](details-power_barrel.html)
 </div>